 If you live in USDA zones 8b and higher, then grow it outside without any worries.
 Below that, harvest it before the first frost.

 Plant turmeric in loamy soil that is rich in organic matter.
 Make a mix of 70% quality garden soil and 30% compost or manure for the best growth.
 Adding organic content like aged cow manure to the growing medium will boost the development of the plant.

 Watering requirements are similar to ginger.
 Keep the soil moist throughout the growing season from spring to fall, and do not hesitate to mist the foliage in dry weather to increase the humidity level around the plant.
 You can also group it with other plants to create a microclimate.

-While growing turmeric in a warmer region, keep watering the plant to maintain moist soil in winters too.
+While growing turmeric in a warmer region, keep watering the plant to maintain evenly moist soil in winter too.

 The ideal temperature range for growing turmeric is between 68-95 F (20-35 C).
 When the temperature drops below 50 F (10 C), the plant suffers.

 Turmeric Plant Care